Outdoors

 Article by Homes to Love

-This round-up of easy-care alternatives to lawns is your answer to ditching the mower
+This round-up of easy-care lawn alternatives is your answer to ditching the mowerItalian garden

 They’re innocent and ubiquitous; a symbol of domestic space to run around and relax to be seen on every Kiwi street from Cape Reinga to Bluff.
 We don’t really ever question if we need them – they’re just something we have.
 But that wasn’t always the case.

-1. Moss lawns
+1. Moss Lawns

 If your backyard struggles with flooding and dampness, this might be a solution for you.
 Moss acts as a sponge, sucking up a huge amount of excess water while remaining comfortable underfoot and creating the oxygen of a small forest.
-Moss lawns don’t need mowing, love being walked on, prefer low-nutrient soil so you don’t have to fertilise them and are pet-friendly.

-The real bonus for summer is that you can still play rugby or cricket on a moss lawn (and they don’t have prickles).
-Remember, there is more than one kind of moss, and grassier versions like clover lawns, creeping ferns (above) or baby’s breath ground cover might work for you just as well.
+The real bonus is that you can still play rugby or cricket on a moss lawn (and they don’t have prickles).Remember, there is more than one kind of moss.
+Grassier versions like clover lawns, creeping ferns or baby’s breath ground cover might work for you just as well.

 2. Wildflower meadow

-Embrace the gorgeous chaos of nature, by letting your lawns grow long and wild and scattering wildflower seeds then maybe even mowing winding paths through the scruff.
-Not only is encouraging that biodiversity good for bees, it’s also a more stimulating environment for children to play in, it’s low maintenance and gives a yard of any size a lush, rustic countryside feel.
+Not only is encouraging biodiversity good for bees, but it’s also a more stimulating environment for children to play in, it’s low maintenance and gives a yard of any size a lush, rustic countryside feel.
+Plus, you’ll have a field of flowers to pick from when creating bouquets for friends and your home.

 3. Fake lawns

-The lowest maintenance, easy-peasy lock-up-and-leave grass alternative has grown up in the last few years and is now much better looking, softer underfoot and just as easy.
-Have a look at how realistic and lush looking turfs are these days and you might find yourself adding them to your wish list – there are even pet friendly options.
+The lowest maintenance, easy-peasy lock-up-and-leave grass alternative has grown up in the last few years.
+Artificial grass is now much better looking, softer underfoot and just as easy.

 If you’re going for more of a Tanqueray with friends than a place for kids to run about, you can’t go past tiling for a stylish alternative to lawns.
-The clean and level surface invites outdoor furniture, heel-friendly dinner parties and maybe some mondo grasses or pebbles inbetween each tile for some variation.

 Italian garden